-- Course grade is based on take home assignments plus in-class quizzes - 6 take home exams (called "homework") done in teams of two - Three person teams not permitted - · Single person teams allowed but strongly discouraged - 5 Programming assignments done in teams of two (PA#5 optional) - Possible in-class guizzes done individually - Grading formula discussed on next page - Assignments will be handed in on Gradescope - Link: https://gradescope.com - Code: 2KKNPD - All assignments must be turned in BEFORE class on the day that they are due. - This is because we may discuss answers in class and TAs will discuss in section - We will accept later homework only in extraordinary circumstances.
-We may make arrangements for makeup assignments. - Contact the TA immediately if you have a problem or special need - Penalty policy for turning in assignments late (subject to change) - 1 day late 10 points - 2 days late 20 points - 3 days late 30 points - 4 days late 40 points 5 days late not accepted - NOTE: We may change number of assignments.
+- Course grade is based on take home assignments plus in-class quizzes - 6 take home exams (called "homework") done in teams of two - Single person teams only on an exception basis, with my permission - See me if you need an exception - 5 Programming assignments done in teams of two (PA#5 optional) - Frequent in-class quizzes done individually - Grading formula discussed on next page - Assignments will be handed in on Gradescope - Link: https://gradescope.com - Code: 2KKNPD - All assignments must be turned in BEFORE class on the day that they are due. - This is because we may discuss answers in class and TAs will discuss in section - Contact the TA immediately if you have a problem or special need - Penalty policy for turning in assignments late (subject to change) - 1 day late 5 points - 2 days late 10 points - 3 days late 20 points - 4 days late 40 points - 5 days late not accepted

+NOTE: We may change number of assignments.
 We expect to make a decision on this in first 4-6 weeks of class, but can change at any time.
 Basic grading philosophy will remain, but we may change the number of droppable assignments